 Providing instant feedback

-With artificial intelligence, feedback comes quickly.
+With artificial intelligence language learning, feedback comes quickly.
 When you’ve worked hard on an important test, waiting for the results can be intense.
 And when a week later you see the mistakes you made, you might not actually remember how or why you made them.
-AI language education platform can grade tests and even evaluate essays automatically right after you’ve turned them in, pointing out errors and suggesting ways to avoid them in the future.
+AI language learning platform can grade tests and even evaluate essays automatically right after you’ve turned them in, pointing out errors and suggesting ways to avoid them in the future.
 This allows students to instantly take action to correct their mistakes and probably do better on future tests.
-As far as teachers are concerned, AI systems can pinpoint weaknesses in their curriculum and help them see what can be improved in their lectures or practical assignments, what questions are misleading, and which learners need additional guidance.
+As far as teachers are concerned, AI language learning solutions can pinpoint weaknesses in their curriculum and help them see what can be improved in their lectures or practical assignments, what questions are misleading, and which learners need additional guidance.

 No fear of failing